 In addition, our Code of Business Conduct and Ethics and our Corporate Governance and Stock Ownership Guidelines may be found at www.mainstcapital.com under "Governance - Governance Documents" in the "Investors" section of our website and are available in print to any stockholder who requests a copy in writing.
 Our Board adopted the Code of Business Conduct and Ethics in order to establish policies, guidelines and procedures that promote ethical practices and conduct by Main Street and all its employees, officers and directors.
 All officers, directors and employees of Main Street are responsible for maintaining the level of integrity and for complying with the policies contained in the Code of Business Conduct and Ethics.
 Each employee of Main Street is required to acknowledge that he or she has received, read and understands the Code of Business Conduct and Ethics and agrees to observe the policies and procedures contained therein at the time of hire and annually thereafter.
 We intend to disclose any substantive amendments to, or waivers from, our Code of Business Conduct and Ethics within four business days of the waiver or amendment through a posting on our website.
 The Corporate Governance and Stock Ownership Guidelines adopted by our Board establish our corporate governance principles and practices on a variety of topics, including the responsibilities, composition and functioning of the Board, responsibilities of management and interaction with the Board and stock ownership guidelines for management and Board members.
-The Nominating and Corporate Governance Committee of our Board assesses the Corporate Governance and Stock Ownership Guidelines for management and Board members.
-The Nominating and Corporate Governance Committee of our Board assesses the Corporate Governance and Stock Ownership Guidelines for management and Board members.
-The Nominating and Corporate Governance Committee of our changes to implement.
+The Nominating and Corporate Governance Committee of our Board assesses the Corporate Governance and Stock Ownership Guidelines periodically and makes recommendations to the Board on any changes to implement.